Information & Welcome Center

 Frequently Asked Questions

-All Full time Antelope Valley Faculty and Staff have email accounts through the college; adjunct faculty may have seperate outside email accounts.
+All Full time Antelope Valley Faculty and Staff have email accounts through the college; adjunct faculty may have separate outside email accounts.

-A student may obtain an instructor's telephone extension or voicemail extension through the Information and Welcome Center 661.722.6331.
+A student may obtain an instructor's contact information through the "Directory" on the AVC website www.avc.edu or by calling the Information and Welcome Center (661) 722-6331.

-Deans are not assigned on a class-by-class basis; they are assigned according to divisons that focus on different areas of study.
+Deans are not assigned on a class-by-class basis; they are assigned according to divisions that focus on different areas of study.

 Visit the Job Placement's site for information.